terramate-io/terramate-quickstart-aws/README.md

 - Implement infracost
 - Configure pre-commit hook

-### Title: Terramate-AWS Quickstart: Deploying Terraform State Bucket and Workload Identity Provider
+### Terramate-AWS Quickstart: Deploying Terraform State Bucket and Workload Identity Provider

 Welcome to the Terramate-AWS Quickstart guide!
 In this technical guide, we'll walk you through the process of deploying a Terraform State Bucket and Workload Identity provider using Terramate and AWS.
 Let's start by setting up the environment and prerequisites.